Set Up Your Own Photos Server Instead of Google Photos or Something Else by Using Immich and Tailscale

 ./immich-go upload from-google-photos --server=https://your-immich-server-url --api-key=get-it-from-immich-portal /location-of-your-google-takeout-files - Basic commands - to upload from a folder in your system:

-./immich-go upload from-folder --server=https://your-immich-server-url --api-key=get-it-from-immich-portal / - For very large files and slow networks, you might want to keep the session longer so the files actually get uploaded.
+./immich-go upload from-folder --server=https://your-immich-server-url --api-key=get-it-from-immich-portal /path-to-photos-to-upload - For very large files and slow networks, you might want to keep the session longer so the files actually get uploaded.
 The switch to add to the above is:

 Set up backup jobs to at least another disk (ideally three copies)